brianddk/pyexch/README.md

 ## Building a Keystore

+Template keystores are provided in the [templates][v] directory.
 If you decide to use a naked JSON, you can simply modify the `null` values in the `json_ks.json` to fill in the key values.
 If you want to use encryption you will need to modify on of the encryption templates (`trezor_ks.json` or `gnupg_ks.json`) and update the unencrypted parameters.
 These all deal with various encryption settings.
 Note that for Trezor, `zlib` is the ONLY supported compression.
 Since the JSON keystore is self explanatory, I'll focus on building the encrypted keystores.

 ### Building a GnuPG encrypted Keystore: